andrelbd1/research-edm-la/Compilation.md

 - (105) Helping resolving or providing responses to student confusion reduces their dropout in the courses
 - (107) The extent to which different types of confusion affect dropout is determined by specific courses.
 - (108) Students that show confusion and don't have their doubts resolved are more likely to dropout.
-- (033) Classrooms where the teacher intervened the least had high drop-out rates.
+- (033) Classrooms where the teacher intervened the least had high dropout rates.
 #### (09) Tools
 - (025) Analytics in learning systems can be used to provide both auditing and interventions in student learning.
 - (048) Suggest a tool that uses logs from e-learning system to teachers monitore students behavior, motivation or performance.
 - (049) Tools to aid teachers analyse student behavior
-- (050) Tools to aid students analyse their self performance.
+- (050) Tools to aid students analyse their self performance
+- (117) Tools to aid students analyse their self behavior
 #### (10) Intention
 - (053) Students who intended to earn a certificate in MOOCs are more likely to watch most video lectures and attempt most assessments in the course.
 - (054) Students with the intention to earn a certificate in MOOCs are more likely to actively engage on the discussion forum.